davesteele/todo.txt-gtd/README.md

 The _tdtlist_ script lists the tasks in todo.txt, by context.

-If you process either of the above todo.txt files through _tdtlist_, it will output the following

-    @errands

-    Get an oil change @errands +CarMaintenance
-    Get a Haircut @errands +Grooming

-    @home

-    Check the car battery water level @home +CarMaintenance

-The list is saved in text and LibreOffice ".odt" formats.
-It can be optionally automatically opened after it is created.
+It has been moved to [todo.txt-base](https://github.com/davesteele/todo.txt-base).

 ## The Project script

-The _tdtproj_ script supports working with a single project, or group of projects.
+The _project script supports working with a single project, or group of projects.
 It opens an edit session with just the specified project section from the todo.txt file, and replaces that section after the session is complete.